asasher/hopeland-petcare/README.md

   - [x] Change CustomerList from DataTable to a list of cards with search and filter
   - [x] Add search bar to the top of the CustomerList with fuzzy search on each of the customer fields using fuse.js, install fuse.js if not installed using `pnpm add fuse.js`

+10. Mock Data
+  - [x] Create mock data for all entities
+  - [x] Add mock data initialization to domain stores
+  - [x] Ensure type safety for mock data

-10. Settings Page
+11. Settings Page
   - [x] Create settings page with application data reset functionality
   - [x] Add confirmation dialog for data reset
   - [x] Implement reset functionality to clear all domain stores

-11. Setup Sync with Supabase
+12. Setup Sync with Supabase
    - [ ] Setup Supabase plugin following https://legendapp.com/open-source/state/v3/sync/supabase/

 Notes: